 Access Lake Como by taking the train from Milano-Centrale (Central Station), Milano-Porta Garibaldi, or Milano-Cadorna to Lecco or to Como and then continuing on by bus or boat to some of the lake’s most frequented spots like the picturesque town of Bellagio.

-If you don’t want to deal with the transportation headaches or wonder what to do when you get there, I’d recommend booking a day trip tour like one of the ones below:
+If you don’t want to deal with the transportation headaches or wonder what to do when you get there, I’d recommend booking a day trip tour.

-If you want to sample some of the delicious culinary specialties of Emilia-Romagna, arguably Italy’s most famous region for gastronomic experiences, take the train to either Parma (famous for its cured meats and cheese), Modena (famous for its balsamic vinegar production), or Bologna (frequently hailed as Italy’s food capital).
+If you want to explore some of Italy’s food valley and sample some of the delicious culinary specialties of Emilia-Romagna, arguably Italy’s most famous region for gastronomic experiences, take the train to either Parma (famous for its cured meats and cheese), Modena (famous for its balsamic vinegar production), or Bologna (frequently hailed as Italy’s food capital).
 All of these cities can be reached in less than one and a half hours from either Milano-Centrale or Milano-Porta Garibaldi.

-Finally, one of my favorite cities in Italy, Verona, is also possible to visit as a day trip from Milan.
+One of my favorite cities in Italy, Verona, is also possible to visit as a day trip from Milan.
 Trains take under two hours and leave from Milano-Centrale.
 Verona is highly worth a day trip or its own visit if time permits.
+The city is lovely and very easy to navigate.
+There are plenty of sights and architectural masterpieces, yet the city doesn’t feel overrun with tourists like nearby Venice.

 Italy’s magnificent and romantic Ligurian coastline, commonly known as the Italian Riviera, is perhaps second only to the Amalfi Coast in its beauty.
 The seaside towns of Portofino, Rapallo, Levanto, and the largest of the Cinque Terre’s five towns are all accessible by train from Milano-Centrale in three hours or less.